philipalxnielsen/philipalxnielsen.github.io/_tabs/Resume.md

 order: 4
 ---

 #### This is a working resume of sorts.
-Although i am still young and there are many things i have yet to accomplish, the few things that have brought me here deserves the little recocgnition i can offer through this page.
+Although i am still young and there are many things i have yet to accomplish, the few things that have brought me here deserves the little recognition i can offer through this page.

 ## About Me